acailic/acailic.github.io/_notes/oca-review-questions-0.md

 date: 2018-07-18
 ---

+- It is not possible to access x from main without making it static.
+Because main is a static method and only static members are accessible from static methods.
+There is no 'this' available in main so none of the this.x are valid.

 - catch block cannot follow a finally block!

 - Interfaces are always abstract.
 You cannot provide a method body in an interface method unless you mark it as default (or static).
 You cannot use super keyword in an interface's method to invoke a method defined in its super interface.